TheAlexBauer/joeBotAI/README.md

 # joeBotAI
-Our Joe, enhanced with machine learning.
+Our Joe, enhanced with artificial intelligence and drugs.